isabella232/mobile-services.es-ES/help/blackberry/metrics.md

    Rellenado con métodos `trackLocation`.

-   * Parámetro de Destinatario/datos de contexto de Analytics:
+   * Parámetro Target/datos contextuales de Analytics:

       * `a.loc.lat.a`
       * `a.loc.lon.a`